robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

 ## Opening *rsYocto* Info Paper
   * For every *rsYocto*-Version is a Information Shied on the Appace Webserver installed
-  * this Papers contains informations about the configuration of the FPGA IP and there Addresses
+  * This Papers contains informations about the configuration of the FPGA IP and there Addresses
   * Open it by typing the iPv4-Address of your Board into a Web brauser
+  * Of cause it is posible to install any other homepage on *rsYocto*
+     * Insiert the homepage file to: `/usr/share/apache2/default-site/htdocs`
+     * Restart the Appache Server with following command
+        ````bash
+            /etc/init.d/apache2 stop
+            /etc/init.d/apache2 start
+        ````

-## Interact with FPGA
+## Interacting with FPGA
   * My *rstools*-layer make the interaction with any FPGA IP really simply
-  * Type "*FPGA* and press *TAB* inside your SSH-console to see all FPGA comands:
+  * Type "*FPGA* and press *TAB* inside your SSH-console to see all FPGA commands:
   `FPGA-gpiRead` `FPGA-gpoWrite` `FPGA-readBridge` `FPGA-readMSEL` `FPGA-resetFabric` `FPGA-status` `FPGA-writeBridge` `FPGA-writeConfig`
-  * The Suffix "-h" after any comand gives you detailed informations
+  * The Suffix `"-h"` after any command gives you detailed information’s
-  1. Try to read a AVALON-Bus Module
+  1. Reading a AVALON-Bus FPGA Module
-    * during the Boot process is a FPGA-Configuration written with Configuration with a "System ID Peripheral" written with ID (0xcafeacdc)
+    * During the Boot process is a FPGA-Configuration written with Configuration with a "*System ID Peripheral*"-component (*ID: 0xcafeacdc*)
     * The Module is connected via the Lightweight-HPS-to-FPGA interface to the HPS
     * Use following command to read the System ID:
         ```bash
              FPGA-readBridge -lw 30
         ```
-      * The Suffix "-lw" selects the Lightweight-HPS-to-FPGA interface
+      * The Suffix `"-lw"` selects the Lightweight-HPS-to-FPGA interface
-      * "30" is the (hex) address offset to read given by the Intel Qurtus Plattorm Designer
+      * "*30*" is the (hex) address offset to read given by the Intel Qurtus Platform Designer
+      * The Suffix `"-b"` disables an detailed output
-      * The Suffix "-b" allows to use this command into a Python-,C++ or PHP application
+        * Nice for using it inside a Python-, C++ or PHP application
            ```bash
              FPGA-readBridge -lw 30 -b
            ```